o3de/o3de.org/content/docs/user-guide/features/editor/viewport/viewport-interaction-model-transform.md

 ---
-description: ' Modify the transform for entities using the Viewport Interaction Model in Amazon Lumberyard. '
+description: ' Modify the transform for entities using the Viewport Interaction Model in Open 3D Engine. '
 title: Modifying the Transform
 ---
 # Modifying the Transform {#viewport-interaction-model-transform}